UWaterloo-Formula-Electric/firmware/README.md

 ## Windows Setup
 ### Prerequisites
 - Open Powershell and run `wsl --install --distribution Ubuntu-24.04`
-- In Powershell, run `winget install usbipd`.
-This is used to pass the ST-Link to WSL

 1. Launch Docker Desktop and do the following steps:
     - Go to `Settings -> General` and ensure "Use the WSL 2 based engine" is ticked